How to Wire Boat Lights to a Switch (6-Step Guide)

 drilling a hole to mount the toggle switch

 Drill a nice hole in the dashboard to install the toggle switch.
-To avoid any collateral damage, ensure you know what lies behind the dash.
+To avoid collateral damage, ensure you know what lies behind the dash.
 Proceed carefully.

 Step 2: Mount the Toggle Switch on The Dash

-Before you install the toggle switch in the dash, turn it counter-clockwise.
+Before you install the toggle switch in the dash, turn it counterclockwise.
 Unscrew it to get rid of the mounting ring on the threaded collar.

-Then, insert the toggle switch in the opening you just drilled in the dash.
+Then, insert the toggle switch in the opening you drilled in the dash.
 Screw back the mounting ring on the threaded collar of the toggle switch.

 Step 3: Connect the Wires – Green and Red Wire